rajbirjohar/rajbirjohar/README.md

 If I'm not coding, you can catch me perfecting the art of the grilled cheese 🥪 or building bespoke keyboards ⌨️.
 Gotta invest in your tool of trade, am I right?
 I'm typing on my [Iron165](https://smithrune.com) (my favorite board ever) with lubricated cream switches.

-You can also find me currently playing through *The Last of Us 2*.
+You can also find me currently playing through *Returnal*.

 I'm always up for a conversation.
 Feel free to hit me up. 🤙